Ho ho WHOA! The annual GeniusCash $1,000 Christmas Giveaway is LIVE

 • Your own photo ID

-If they're young enough, their birth certificate will likely be fine instead of photo ID.
+If they're young enough, their birth certificate will likely be fine instead of a photo ID.

-When you've gathered all these documents/items and are ready to open the account, simply call the bank you're interested in or visit the physical branch.
-With online bank accounts, like Mydoh, you'll be required to open the account fully online.
+When you've gathered all the documents and are ready to open the account, simply call the bank you're interested in or visit its physical branch.
+With online bank accounts, like Mydoh, you'll be required to open the account entirely online.

 FAQ